mistic100/devlog/content/posts/2025-04-zigbee-soil-sensor/index.md

 }
 ```

-Now simply wire a sensor to pin 0 and open the serial monitor to know the value read in different situations.
+Now simply wire a sensor to pin 0 and open the serial monitor to know the value in different situations.
 I arbitrarily decided that 0% is when the sensor is in open air and 100% is when the sensor is fully immerged in a glass of water.

 ### Declare the Zigbee device

-The standard Espressif framework already implementations for standard Zigbee devices.
+The standard Espressif framework contains implementations for standard Zigbee devices.
 It is possible to implement you own but the API and the concepts are a bit difficult to grasp...
 So I decided to simply exposes multiple `ZigbeeTempSensor` for which I only use the humidity value.

 I made a sub-class to make the usage easier.